 2. Develop Accurate Financial Projections

-As we mentioned earlier, major business expenses naturally create other expenses.
+As we mentioned earlier, significant business expenses naturally create other costs.
 Securing property happens to be one of the most expensive methods of expansion.
 It’s safe to assume that some sort of unknown expenses will arise, likely when you least expect it.
 But that doesn’t mean you shouldn’t strive to develop accurate projections for the total cost over a given period.

 3. Should You Buy or Lease?